News

 As the temperature rises, we need to think of ways to stay safe and well in the heat.
 Heatstroke (sometimes known as heat hyperpyrexia) can affect anyone, but factors including […]

-What does a Care Worker do?
+What does a Carer do?

 Simply put, a Care Worker performs a range of tasks, depending on the needs of the person they care for.
 It could be medical assistance, helping out with housework, preparing […]